JaynlC/ruby-mastermind-game/README.md

 What I learnt:
 ---------------------------
-- Further practise of Basic Ruby fundementals and priving further proving problem solving to create a complete Mastermind game.
+- Further practise of Basic Ruby fundementals and proving further proving problem solving to create a complete Mastermind game.
 - Exposure and appreciation of OOP practises.